pluja/awesome-privacy/README.md

   - [WebView Switcher](https://github.com/Magisk-Modules-Repo/bromitewebview) - A tool for installing Bromite WebView on android 10

-## Privacy vs Security vs Anonimity
+## Privacy vs Security vs Anonymity

 Anonymity, Privacy, and Security are often used interchangeably, but they actually represent distinct concepts.
 It is important to understand the differences between them.